DevonJames/oip-arweave-indexer/docs/DeletingRecords.md

 ## Overview

+The OIP Arweave Indexer provides multiple methods for deleting records:

+1. **CLI Commands**: Direct server commands for deleting records from local Elasticsearch indices
+2. **Blockchain-Based Deletion**: Publishing delete messages to Arweave that are processed by all OIP nodes

-The OIP Arweave Indexer provides several CLI commands for deleting records from Elasticsearch indices during development and maintenance.
-These commands are useful for cleaning up test data, removing problematic records, or performing bulk deletions based on various criteria.
+These methods are useful for cleaning up test data, removing problematic records, or performing bulk deletions based on various criteria.

 ## Prerequisites